The first murder that sparked Elizabeth Richardson's desire to intervene in police stops - before they could turn deadly.

 Elizabeth's idea would evolve in the years following Philando Castille’s murder and the preventable deaths of too many others.
 Then, finally, in 2020, just as the world stopped for the COVID-19 pandemic, Elizabeth was venturing into solo practice.
 Protests were flaring, and she decided to share her vision with others.
 First, with an innovator in the legal field who loved it and validated that Elizabeth was headed in the right direction.
 Video messaging became part of everyday life and coincidentally made building DispatchJustice more feasible.
 Additionally, using video allows us to serve more members in more locations and do it safer - mitigating risks for the attorneys, members, and law enforcement.

-The two agree DispatchJustice is a stop-gap to help create barriers to unnecessary entry into the criminal justice system.
+DispatchJustice is a stop-gap to help create barriers to unnecessary entry into the criminal legal system.
 An employee shouldn’t miss a day of work due to a data entry error or because he/she can’t afford $1500 bail.
 The cost of unnecessary incarceration not only hurts society and family units but also negatively impacts the economy.
-Employers invest heavily in people capital to hire and train employees and shouldn’t need to hire new ones because of a broken criminal justice system.
+Employers invest heavily in people capital to hire and train employees and shouldn’t need to hire new ones because of a broken criminal legal system.

 If nothing else, DispatchJustice offers equal justice and advocacy for our members during a critical moment of need.